goabstract/Marketing-for-Engineers/README.md

 * [Why You Should Change Your SaaS Pricing Every 6 Months](http://www.priceintelligently.com/blog/why-you-should-change-your-saas-pricing-every-six-months) by Jordan T. McBride.
 * [9 Pricing Strategies to Explode Your Revenue (Backed by Psychology)](https://sumo.com/stories/marketing-pricing-strategies) by Nico Moreno.
 * [Hacking Competitive Pricing Analysis with Scraping](https://www.matthewbarby.com/competitive-pricing-analysis/) by Matthew Barby.

+## Moving to SaaS model

+* Excellent guide from Stripe team on [The business of SaaS](https://stripe.com/atlas/guides/business-of-saas#high-touch-saas-sales): Understand why SaaS businesses work and how to grow them.
+The first read you should start with!

 ## Other Useful Materials
 * [App Launch Guide](https://github.com/adamwulf/app-launch-guide) aims to be an indie dev's definitive guide to building and launching your app, including pre-launch, marketing, building, QA, buzz building, and launch.